sercankulcu/sercankulcu.github.io/_thoughts/the-power-of-self-faith.md

 date: 2017-10-06
 description: "Self-trust is quieter than confidence and depends on knowing we will remain with ourselves through difficulty."
 tags:
-  - self-trust
+   - trust
    - uncertainty
    - reflection
 ---

 Confidence is easiest when the evidence is favorable.